Oran-123/Cheap-Chopping-Chops/README.md

 ## Features to be implemented

-* Hamburger menu exit button, without the use of JS the hamburger menu will not close until a user clicks a link.
+* An exit button for the hamburger menu.
+Without the use of Java Script the hamburger menu will not close until a user clicks a link.
 A button that allows users to exit the menu screen will improve the user experience.
-* Embeded google map with multiple pins
+* Embedded  google map with multiple pins
-* calendar to check availability of bokkings
+* Calendar to check availability of bookings
-* payment system
+* Payment system

 # Technologies